Skip to content

 Digital systems use UUID (Universally Unique Identifier), Internal Database IDs and Persistent Identifiers, which, unlike UUIDs, may not be globally unique but are essential for internal collection management and control.
 They play a crucial role in organising and archiving digital content, ensuring unambiguous identification within asset management systems.
 This means that the filename is tracked as part of the technical metadata associated with a digital item.

-As with Work and Manifestation Identifiers, besides its one unique identifier an Item can have more than one Identifier.
+As with Work, Variant and Manifestation Identifiers, besides its one unique identifier an Item can have more than one Identifier.

-For example, a film Item may have a barcode for the can and a shelf number for its location.
+For example, a film Item (and the Item-parts) may have a barcode for the cans and a shelf number for its location.
 Note the type of Identifier using Identifier Type.

 If an institution’s system allows, a “Type” can be applied with an Identifier to define the source of the Identifier.
 Examples: Barcode, Shelf mark, Accession number, UUID (Universally Unique Identifiers), Persistent Identifiers (PID), Internal Database IDs.